isomerpages/nparks-lbtl/_notices/Advisories.md

 description: ""
 ---
 <h4><strong>Smoking in the Gardens</strong></h4>
-<p>Please note that Jurong Lake Gardens is a smoke-free garden.
+<p>Please note that Jurong Lake Gardens is a smoke-free garden.</p>
-<br>Smoking is prohibited in the Gardens to safeguard air quality and protect
+<p>Smoking is prohibited in the Gardens to safeguard air quality and protect
 the health and well-being of all visitors.</p>
 <h4><strong>During hot and dry weather</strong></h4>
 <p>There is a risk of vegetation fire during extreme hot and dry weather.</p>